benibela/xidel/readme.txt

 Since this would be cumbersome to directly to --extract, you can also specify the containing file with the --template-file argument.

-You can also have multiple <action/>s in a mulitpage template (surrounded by a parent element with any name), call the later actions with <call action=".."/> from another action.
+You can also have multiple <action/>s in a multipage template (surrounded by a parent element with any name), call the later actions with <call action=".."/> from another action.

 =========================================== Output formats =============================================